- Things to Know

+Things to Know

-When a tooth persistently throbs and keeps you up at night with pain, it could be something more worrisome than just a toothache.
+When a tooth persistently throbs and keeps you up at night with pain, it could be something more worrisome than a simple toothache.
 An abscessed tooth is an infection within a tooth that has spread to the root tip or around the root.
 This infection originates from the tooth's inner chamber, which is called the "pulp chamber."
-Contained within the pulp chamber are blood vessels and nerves, collectively called the ”pulp.”
-Prior to the formation of an abscess, the tooth has essentially lost its ability to fight off infection and bacteria are able to invade the pulp chamber and multiply.
+Contained within the pulp chamber are blood vessels and nerves, collectively called the "pulp."
+Prior to the formation of an abscess, the tooth has essentially lost its ability to fight off infection, and bacteria are able to invade the pulp chamber and multiply.
 As the bacteria multiply, the infection usually spreads from the pulp chamber and exits through the bottom of the root into the bone.
 The abscess is a collection of pus that is made up of dead white blood cells, tissue debris, and bacteria.